cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 ### Session 7: A Political History of Gravity

 - Albert Einstein, “What is the theory of relativity?,” in Albert Einstein, *Ideas and Opinions*, ed.
 Carl Seelig (New York: Crown Publishers, 1954), 227–32.
+ISBN: 9780517003930.
 - David Kaiser, “General relativity primer: Or, how I learned to stop worrying and love curved spacetime,” unpublished manuscript, 2006.
 - Loren Graham, “[Do mathematical equations display social attributes?](https://link.springer.com/article/10.1007/BF03025279),” *Mathematical Intelligencer* 22, no. 3 (2000): 31–36.
 - *Optional*: David Kaiser, “General relativity: An informal primer,” unpublished manuscript, 21 October 2011.

 ### Session 8: Rethinking Light

 - Emilio Segrè, “Planck, unwilling revolutionary: The idea of quantization,” in Emilio Segrè, *From X-Rays to Quarks: Modern Physicists and Their Discoveries* (San Francisco: W. H. Freeman, 1980), 61–77.
+ISBN: 9780716711469.
 - Thomas Kuhn, “Revisiting Planck,” *Historical Studies in the Physical Sciences* 14 (1984): 231–52.
 - *Optional:* David Kaiser, “Lecture Notes: Blackbody radiation and Compton scattering,” September 2020.

 ### Session 9: Rethinking Matter

 - John Heilbron, “Bohr’s first theories of the atom,” in *Niels Bohr: A Centenary Volume*, ed.
 A. P. French and P. J. Kennedy (Cambridge: Harvard University Press, 1985), 33–49.
+ISBN: 9780674624153.
 - Megan Shields Formato, “[Crafting quantum theory: Margrethe Bohr and the labor of theoretical physics](https://thenewinquiry.com/blog/crafting-quantum-theory-margrethe-bohr-and-the-labor-of-theoretical-physics/),” *The New Inquiry* (15 March 2018).

 ### Session 10: Matrices and Uncertainty

 - Werner Heisenberg, “Quantum-theoretical re-interpretation of kinematic and mechanical relations,” translated and reprinted in *Sources of Quantum Mechanics*, ed.
 B. L. van der Waerden (New York: Dover, 1967), 261–6.
+ISBN: 9780486618814.
 - David Cassidy, “[Heisenberg, uncertainty, and the quantum revolution](https://www.jstor.org/stable/24939065),” *Scientific American* 266 (May 1992): 106–12.

 ### Session 11: Waves and Probabilities

 - Walter Moore, *Schrödinger: Life and Thought* (New York: Cambridge University Press, 1989), 191–200.
+ISBN: 9780521354349.
 - Niels Bohr, “The Bohr-Einstein dialogue,” in *Niels Bohr: A Centenary Volume*, ed.
 A. P. French and P. J. Kennedy (Cambridge: Harvard University Press, 1985), 121–40.
+ISBN: 9780674624153.
 - *Optional*: David Kaiser, “Lecture Notes: The double-slit experiment: An adventure in three acts,” March 2011.

 ### Session 12: Quantum Weirdness: Schrödinger’s Cat, EPR, and Bell’s Theorem

 - Albert Einstein, Boris Podolsky, and Nathan Rosen, “[Can quantum-mechanical description of reality be considered complete?](https://journals.aps.org/pr/abstract/10.1103/PhysRev.47.777),” *Physical Review* 47 (1935): 777–780.
 - David Kaiser, “Life-and-death: When nature refuses to select,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 29–38.
+ISBN: 9780226698052.
 - David Kaiser, “Spooky actions at a distance,” in Kaiser, *How the Hippies Saved Physics* (New York: W. W. Norton, 2011), 45–67.
+ISBN: 9780393342314.
 - *Optional*: David Kaiser, “Lecture Notes: Bell’s inequality and quantum entanglement,” October 2020.

 ## III.
 Oppenheimer: Physics, Physicists, and the State